charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ### II.4) Classes Grouped in Layers — Clprolf and the Three-Tier Architecture

-In Clprolf, classes are naturally organized into **layers** that align with the principles of the three-tier architecture.
+In Clprolf, classes can be organized into **layers** in a way that aligns with the principles of the Three-tier architecture.

+---

+#### Domain (Clprolf Definition)

+In Clprolf, a *Domain* is the subject of a class — the specific conceptual topic the class is about.
+The Domain does not organize code by itself; the class is the organizing abstraction.
+By clearly identifying its Domain, a class structures code around a single, well-defined subject.
+This simplifies programming by separating subjects into distinct abstractions, rather than structuring code only around data structures or machine-level concerns.
+It keeps the focus on conceptual meaning instead of mere technical implementation.

+This approach is not new.
+Object-oriented programming already tends to structure classes around subjects.
+Similar organizing subjects can be observed even in system-level programming, where code is structured around concepts such as sockets or files.
+These are not merely data structures, but conceptual focuses around which code is organized.

 ---